 In addition to links to Government and medical sites about COVID-19, providing some suggestions for mental health support resources would also be useful.
 If you have an HR system, you could use a workspace to signpost people to websites like Mind, Time to Change and Together.
 The NHS also has a comprehensive list of organisations that people can reach out to for help.

 Your workforce may also just appreciate some ideas of things they can do while ‘holidaying’ at home.
 Parents looking after young children would probably love some new ideas for keeping them entertained, and staff living on their own might enjoy a list of ways to stay social from their living room.
-You could set up a workspace on an HR system like Cezanne HR purely for sharing these kinds of ideas, encouraging staff to get involved by telling each other what’s worked for them over the last 9 months.
+You could set up a workspace on available HR systems like Cezanne HR purely for sharing these kinds of ideas, encouraging staff to get involved by telling each other what’s worked for them over the last 9 months.

 If you’re wondering what else you can do to help your workforce through this December, read our recent blog: What you and your HR system can do to make December easier for your business